friederikelbauer/ACLED-flat-hierarchical/README.md

 The file structure is as follows:

     acled-classification
-    ├── data
+    ├── data                        # folder needs to be created │ ├── raw                       # includes all the downloads from the ACLED data export tool, needs to be manually filled by user
-    │ ├── raw                       # includes all the downloads from the ACLED data export tool │ └── processed                 # all training and test data that was processed is saved here │
+    │ └── processed                 # all training and test data that was processed is saved here │
     ├── paths